theheking/intro-to-r/content/4_dplyr.md

 > Using the cheatsheet above,
 > 1) Can you randomly select 3 rows from metadata?
 >
-> 2) Can you group by the cit and summarize the mean generation number?
+> 2) Can you group by the cit and find the mean generation number across the groups?
 >
 >